simonehagey/orbdot/docs/source/getting_started.rst

          - The name of the planet.
        * - ``sp_system_params``
          - ``dict``
-         - A dictionary containing the star-planet system parameters (see REF).
+         - A dictionary holding the system info file.
        * - ``ttv_data``
          - ``dict``
-         - A dictionary containing the transit and eclipse mid-times (see REF).
+         - The transit and/or eclipse mid-time data.
        * - ``rv_data``
          - ``dict``
-         - A dictionary containing the radial velocity measurements (see REF).
+         - The radial velocity data.
        * - ``tdv_data``
          - ``dict``
-         - A dictionary containing the transit duration measurements (see REF).
+         - The transit duration data.
        * - ``prior``
          - ``dict``
-         - A dictionary that stores parameters that define the prior distributions, see REF.
+         - The prior distributions.
        * - ``fixed``
          - ``dict``
-         - A ??
+         - The fixed parameter values.
        * - ``plot_settings``
          - ``dict``
-         - A dictionary ...
+         - Various plot settings
        * - ``main_save_dir``
          - ``str``
-         - The path name ...
+         - The base path to save the output files

 The StarPlanet Class
 ^^^^^^^^^^^^^^^^^^^^

-.. autoclass:: orbdot.star_planet.StarPlanet
-   :members:

 Input Files
 -----------